de-vnull/vnstat-on-merlin/README.md

 * The vnstats UI page may require a hard refresh (CTRL+F5 or equivalent) to see the latest stats.
 The page does not cache, but depending on the browser this auto cache clear may or may not be honored, or may require some time to elapse.
 * On 386.1 I have noticed that cronjobs are occassionally deleted.
 If you find that happening, my workaround is to add custom cron entries to the "nat-start" script.
 This will write/re-write the cronjob entries.
 Be sure that you update both locations if you make any changes.
 * Note: db files can in some instances be moved across devices, but only of the same architecture (e.g., ARM7 to ARM7).
 Different architecture will result in an error and call for a db reinitialization.
 I have not found a workaround to cross-architecture errors.
-* There is also the ability to export the data for review within other programs ("vnstat --dumpdb").
+* There is also the ability to export the data for review within other programs (`vnstat --dumpdb`).
 I have not used this functionality.
-* Make sure your scripts are executable (chgmod).
+* Make sure your scripts are executable (chmod).
+* It has been reported that with _hardware acceleration_ implemented, the data counts provided by vnstat are no more accurate than the built-in tools (which is to say, not accurate).

 ### TL;DR - checklist: just the steps sans context and commentary ###